‘Mindfulness: Theory and Practice for Schools’ is a two-day workshop distinctively tailored for school teachers.

 Catherine Ramos has been a high school teacher with the Department of Education for over 20 years.
 She has a Graduate Certificate in Applied Buddhist Studies, and also holds a Bachelor of Education in English and History.

-Catherine has been conducting a research project on 'Mindfulness in High Schools' with the objective of establishing the efficacy of mindfulness and loving kindness training on Year 10-12 students in the school environment.
+Catherine has been conducting a research project on 'Mindfulness in High Schools' with the objective of establishing the effectiveness of mindfulness and loving kindness training on Year 10-12 students in the school environment.

 Completing Mindfulness: Theory and Practice for Schools will contribute 14 hours of NESA Registered PD addressing 1.1.2, 1.2.2, 1.3.2, 4.1.2, 4.2.2, 4.3.2, 4.4.2 from the Australian Professional Standards for Teachers towards maintaining Proficient Teacher Accreditation in NSW.